kaustubh1955/Blooms-Taxonomy/README.md

 The purpose of creating this application is to help instructors to create a more balanced question paper to enhance the overall experience of taking an examination.

-Model used for classification: Long Short Term Model Framework used for development: Flutter
+Model used for classification: Long Short Term Model.
+Framework used for development: Flutter.